-Other intangible assets have both indefinite and finite useful lives.
+Other intangible assets have both indefinite useful lives.
 Intangible assets with indefinite useful lives are not amortized but are tested annually for impairment.
 The Company has elected to perform its annual trade name impairment test on October 31 of every year and follow a similar multi-step impairment test that is performed on goodwill.
-Using the relief-from-royalty method under the income valuation approach, the Company performed its 2016 annual trade name exceeded its carrying value, indicating no impairment.
+Using the relief-from-royalty method under the income valuation approach, the Company performed its 2016 annual trade name impairment test using the Step 1 quantitative analysis, and determined that the fair value of the trade name exceeded its carrying value, indicating no impairment.
 The relief-from-royalty method requires assumptions be made concerning forecasted revenue, a discount rate, and a royalty rate.
 The underlying concept of the relief-from-royalty method is that the value of the trade name can be estimated by determining the cost savings the Company achieves by not having to license the trade name.
 Events or circumstances that could unfavorably impact the key assumptions include lower net sales driven by market conditions, the Company's inability to execute on marketing programs and/or growth initiatives, and higher discount rate as a result of market conditions.
 While unpredictable and inherently uncertain, the Company believes the forecast estimates were reasonable and incorporate those assumptions that similar market participants would use in their estimates of fair value.
 Refer to NOTE 5 "Goodwill and Other Intangible Assets" for further information.